Financial-Times/list-notifications-rw/api/api.md

 ### /__gtg

-#### Lightly healthchecks the application, and returns a 200 if it's GTG.
+#### Lightly healthchecks the application, and returns a 200 if it's Good-To-Go.
 [GET]

 + Response 200

-    The application is good to go.
+    The application is healthy enough to perform all its functions correctly - i.e. good to go.

     + Body

 + Response 500

-    One or more of the applications healthchecks have failed, so do not use the app.
-See the /__health endpoint for more information.
+    One or more of the applications healthchecks have failed, so please do not use the app.
+See the /__health endpoint for more detailed information.

     + Body